Thinking about teaching English in Spain? Let’s take a look at how to put your best English-teaching foot forward to bring that dinero home.

 How to find a job teaching English in Spain

 The best way of finding a job to teach English in Spain is to look online.
 There are numerous job websites and online forums that you can check.
 If already live in Spain, you can check for Spanish jobs in newspapers, sign up with a recruitment agency, and use local networks.
 You can see our guide on how to find a job in Spain for more information and check out our jobs portal for current positions.
-You can also find out more city-specific information for Madrid, Barcelona, or working on the Spanish coast.
+You can also find out more city-specific information for jobs in Madrid and jobs in Barcelona.

 Alternatively, ConversaSpain is a Spanish organization that cooperates with more than 300 public schools in different regions in Spain.
 It offers inspiring, challenging, and rewarding opportunities to potential English teaching assistants.
 With ConversaSpain, native English speakers can teach their mother tongue as language and cultural ambassadors in public schools in Madrid or Murcia (Auxiliares de Conversacion program).